Tips on finding local nature centers and nature activities near you!

 Our youngest thought it was awesome that she could stand next to a 'reindeer' at one visit ;)

-4. Natural Science Opportunities
+4. Natural Science Activities & Learning

 In addition to the more formal classes, most centers will offer some one-your-own nature/science experiences.
 Ask staff if they have a scavenger hunt available, host geocaches on site or have a dedicated hands-on science room or area for the kids.